paris3200/CSVLedger/docs/Quickstart.rst

 ~~~~~~~~~

 The third and final category in the config is filtering.
 This is where you
 setup anything you want removed from the transaction description.
+There are
+two types of filtering options, simple and regex.
+Simple filtering just
+removes any matching text.
+Regex allows for more complicated filtering.

 .. code-block::